Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/index.md

 represents a different situation, assumption or condition, and as an end-user you can compare the different scenarios to understand the impact of various decisions, or events on your data.

-Here is the main principle:
+Here are the main principle:

-1. **Configuring data nodes**: The first step consist in configuring the data nodes that will be instantiated along with the scenarios. *Data nodes* are the building blocks of *scenarios*.
+1. **Configuring data nodes**: The first step consists in configuring the data nodes that will be instantiated along with the scenarios. *Data nodes* are the building blocks of *scenarios*.
     They represent any data such as input datasets, parameters, intermediate data, kpis, results or output dataset.
 They are instantiated from `DataNodeConfig` objects.